owlbarn/tutorial/book/core-opt/README.md

 However, each single-axis reduction needs extra temporary memory for storing the intermediate result.
 In applications that heavily utilises the reduction operation such as a DNN, the inefficiency of reduction operations becomes a memory and performance bottleneck.

-In a single-axis reduction algorithm, it needs to reduce source ndarray  ndarray `x` into a smaller destination ndarray `y`.
+In a single-axis reduction algorithm, it needs to reduce source ndarray `x` into a smaller destination ndarray `y`.
 Suppose the dimension to be reduced is of size $a$, and total number of elements in `x` is $n$.
 Then the basic idea in iterate their elements one by one, but the index in `y` keeps returning to 0 when it reaches $a/n - 1$.
 We revise this process so that the index in `y` can keep the re-iterating according to given axes, all using one single piece of intermediate memory.